JMencius/Arrow/SRA_status/scripts/README.md

     We use a multi-thread Python script to analyze the entire metadata set of SRA.

-    Specifically, this script first filtered the total SRA Runs based on two conditions:
+    Specifically, this script first filters the total SRA Runs based on two conditions:

     - the publication date of the SRA Run falls within the range of “2010/01/01” to “2024/01/09”,
     - the sequencing platform is Oxford Nanopore.
 Multiple regular expressions were then employed to identify keywords related to flowcell or basecaller configuration information within the XML files of the filtered SRA Runs.